THE DIANA AWARD ANTI-BULLYING PROGRAMME PRESENTS

 1. What can I do to help promote friendship?

 You have an integral role in helping students to create positive friendship groups of the future.
-Run ice-breaker activities which encourage students to get to know each other.
+Try to run ice-breaker activities which encourage students to get to know each other.
+It is worth remembering, however, that it’s important for young people to know that not everyone needs to be friends.
+It’s best to only strive for true friendship with people who make them feel good about themselves

 2. How do I send a clear message that bullying isn’t tolerated?